tsmith90/tsmith90/README.md

 ### Hi there 👋

-- ⚡ I'm Todd Smith and I'm completing my Master of Science in Applied Computer Science degree in the summer of 2021.
+- ⚡ I'm Todd Smith and I have a Master of Science in Applied Computer Science degree in the summer of 2021.
 - ⚡ I'm very interested in remote job opportunities.

 - 💬 Please contact me with any questions or comments about my work!